 Pumpkin seeds are a good source of healthy omega-3 fatty acids alpha-linoleic acid, antioxidants, magnesium, and zinc, which have all been correlated to better good heart health.
-Pumpkin seed may reduce blood pressure and potential risk factors associated with heart disease.
-Animal studies show that eating pumpkin seed protein was associated with a 22% decrease in “bad” LDL cholesterol and up to a 48% increase in antioxidant activity, compared to casein protein [R].
+Pumpkin seeds may reduce blood pressure and potential risk factors associated with heart disease.
+Animal studies show that a benefit of eating pumpkin seed protein is associated with a 22% decrease in “bad” LDL cholesterol and up to a 48% increase in antioxidant activity, compared to casein protein [R].

 Pumpkin Seed Protein Benefits: Takeaway

-When you're looking for a good plant based/vegan protein powder, make sure it contains pumpkin seed protein.
-Pumpkin seeds are nutritional rich in antioxidants, healthy omega-3 fatty acids, as well as essential vitamins and minerals.
-Highly concentrated in protein, pumpkin seeds make for one of the best ingredients in your plant based vegan protein.
+When you're looking for a good plant-based, vegan protein powder, make sure it contains pumpkin seed protein.
+Pumpkin seeds are nutritionally rich in antioxidants, healthy omega-3 fatty acids, as well as essential vitamins and minerals.
+Highly concentrated in protein, pumpkin seeds make for one of the best ingredients in your plant-based vegan protein.